rubyrazor/inner-join/README.md

 ### Testing

 The application provides end-to-end (E2E) and unit testing.
 I use _Cypress_ to build an E2E test mocking all aspects of a real user interaction with the application.
 To ensure that changes to the code don't break any of the existing functionality, I use the _husky_ library to implement git hooks, thus ensuring that the E2E test runs every time new code is pushed to GitHub.
-In addition I provide unit tests written with _Jest_ for key components of the application.
+In addition I provide unit tests written with _React-Testing-Library_ and _Jest_ for key components of the application.

 ## How to use